TravelingTice/Google-Maps-My-Bike-Tours/README.md

     "lat": 12.345678,
     "lng": 12.345678
   },
-  "description": "",
-  "date": ""
 }
 ```
 **Each of the above properties are required to make the marker.**
 - `title`: Title of marker (heading of info-window)
 - `location`: Object of `lat`, `lng` coordinates.
 This is for the location of the marker on the map.

+**The markers are gonna be appearing in order, so make sure yours are in the order you want them to appear on the screen**

+### Extra properties
 - `description`: Description of marker.
 Displayed in info-window.
 - `date`: Date is also displayed in the info-window (above description)

-**The markers are gonna be appearing in order, so make sure yours are in the order you want them to appear on the screen**

-### Extra properties
 - `img`: Name of image file in `images/` (**Don't put 'images/' in value,**)(**Do include the extention**)
 - `youtube`: A string of characters positioned: https://www.youtube.com/watch?v=AT_THIS_PART&... of the Youtube Url (to create iframe a different URL is used, but only those characters which are unique to each video is used.)
 - `rideData`: A link to the page where you can see the riding data for that day (I use Strava).
 Displayed as a link with name: 'View ride data'.